Configuring MySQL and MariaDB

 1. Use the com.openkm.db.dialect.MySQL5InnoDBDialect dialect and avoid changing the default MySQL Storage Engine.

-2. Change default engine
+2. Change the default engine.

 Change default engine

-Modify the MySQL configuration file named my. cnf
+Modify the MySQL configuration file named my.cnf

-and under [mysqld], add
+Then, under [mysqld], add

 default-storage-engine = innodb